jianminma/Machine-learning/README.md

+Table of content:

-We build a few models on the Amazon employee access previledge dataset.
+--  We build a few models on the Amazon employee access previledge dataset.
 These models ranges from a simple 'one-tree' model to neural net.